aishjayashankar/eks-blue-green-deployment/README.md

 Note: The creation of EKS cluster takes almost 10 minutes

+After the EKS cluster creation is success you can add EKS context in your machine with next command:

+    aws --region us-west-2 eks update-kubeconfig --name BlueGreen-Prod

+See nodes attached to your cluster with next command:

+    kubectl get nodes

 ### Setting your pipeline for lint, build and publish your docker image

 In order to create your pipeline you have to add the file `Jenkinsfile` in jenkins, also before run the pipeline you have to do login in Docker for publish image task